Day procedures for your pet in Newcastle

 The main concerns people often have with desexing involves weight gain, urinary incontinence and behavioural changes.
 Desexing does lower metabolic rates so we normally recommend a lower calorie diet.
 Urinary incontinence can occasionally occur in female dogs and it can be treated with one of a range of cost effective medications.
 Behavioural changes are uncommon.
 It is worth considering that behavioural changes are much more likely if you move house, get a new pet or have someone new living in the house.

-We normally recommend desexing at 5-6 months of age before animals reach their sexual maturity (at 7-9 months of age).
+We normally recommend desexing dogs at 5-6 months of age and cats from 4 months of age, before animals reach their sexual maturity.
 The surgical procedure is safe, quick and effective with very few risks involved.
 It is a day procedure and your pet will be admitted and discharged on the same day.
 Analgesia is always provided to our patients but if your pet appears painful after a procedure additional pain relief can always be prescribed.